vittoriosironi/SkinCancerDetection_TinyHack/README.md

 - **Arduino Nicla Vision**: [Official Documentation](https://docs.arduino.cc/hardware/nicla-vision)
 - **Z-Ant**: [Beer model timing](https://github.com/ZantFoundation/Z-Ant)
 - **Vision Transformer**: [An Image is Worth 16x16 Words](https://arxiv.org/abs/2010.11929)

 ---

+## 🧠 Model Weights (Not Included)

+The fine‑tuned Vision Transformer weights (`best_model.pth`, ~3.4 GB) are **not included** in this repository to keep the codebase small and fast to clone.
+When the file is absent the application automatically falls back to a mock classifier so you can still run the full ingestion + dashboard flow.

+---